 The seventh-year forward has requested a trade from the Orlando Magic, per The Athletic’s Jared Weiss.
 The Magic are headed for another lottery appearance and, with all of the injuries they’ve suffered this year, it’s time to blow it up.
 Gordon has been a piece that they have not been willing to deal with in past seasons, but the years have added up.

-And, according to the Action Network, the Boston Celtics are the favorites to make the move for Gordon.
+And, according to the AN, the Boston Celtics are the favorites to make the move for Gordon.
 The potential package may include two first-round picks and Marcus Smart for Gordon and Evan Fournier.
 This move would add more length and shooting to the Celtics as they look to make a playoff run as well as replacing Smart with a better shooter.

 While the Celtics are currently 21-22 and the eighth seed in the Eastern Conference, Gordon has made it clear to the Magic that he wants to join a contender.
 The Golden State Warriors have tried to acquire the power forward too, per Alex Espinoza.